RoryDeken/team-draft-tool/README.md

 This application should now be running on port 3000.

+## Player and team data
+Base player and team data is courtesy of [Sleeper](https://docs.sleeper.com/)

 *This application is currently under development and no stable release has been published.
 Check back for progress or fork this to roll your own simple draft tool*